traction-project/encoding-api/README.md

 `360p`.

-Also note, if a video file which does not contain an audio track is to be encoded the option `hasAudio` set to `false` has to be passed in the request body.
-Otherwise, the encoding will fail.
+Also note, if a video file which does not contain an audio track is to be encoded, the option `hasAudio` set to `false` has to be passed in the request body.
+Otherwise the encoding will fail.
 If omitted, `hasAudio` defaults to `true`.

     POST /api/upload/encode